FAhtisham/Latext-based-EnhancerGAN/README.md

 ### Dataset:
 - 43011 experimentally defined enhancers from human genome

+### Requirements
+- Information related to the version of the libraries can be found in the requirements.txt file.

 ### How to use it ?
+- Run Requirements.txt
 - Run the train_ae.py
 - Get the pretrained AE model
 - Run the test_ae.py